KyleBanks/RESTCache/README.md

 #### RESTORE

+**Default Enabled:** *false*

 Performs a [cache restore] (#backup) and returns true if the backup was successful, or an Error if the cache could not be restored.
 RESTORE takes exactly one parameter, which is the key to the backup you wish to restore from.
 Backup keys can be retrieved via the STATS (all backup keys) and BACKUP (the new backup key) commands.

-Note: By default, calls to RESTORE are disabled, and will return an Error.
-See [Configuration] (#config) to enable.

 ```node
 // equiv: /restore?backup-123.rc.bak